 - 3The Ruark multi-course special includes a dinner voucher for Ruth's Chris or the Lighthouse Sound restaurant when you play 3 or more Ruark courses.

-- 4Eagles Landing is an Audubon Sanctuary; pace of play is monitored and they enforce it.
+- 4Eagles Landing is an Audubon Sanctuary; Pace of play is monitored and they enforce it.

-- 5Peak summer rates at Lighthouse Sound run $119-$225 depending on tee time; rates in March can be $65 flat.
+- 5Peak summer rates at Lighthouse Sound run $119-$225 depending on tee time; Rates in March can be $65 flat.
 The spread is significant.

 Common mistakes